 If a candidate is not selected for inclusion on the ballot for the current calendar year immediately after the year of initial nomination, they will remain eligible for consideration in subsequent for the next five years.
 Therefore, it is not necessary to resubmit a new nomination form annually, but submission of new achievements, accolades or honors is highly recommended.
 All information will be reviewed annually and housed within the individual nominees’ folders for the Chapter Lacrosse Hall of Fame.

-Mid July 2021: Each annual class of men’s and women’s inductees is announced through press releases, US Lacrosse websites, and print and broadcast media.
+Mid October: Each annual class of men’s and women’s inductees is announced through press releases, USA Lacrosse websites, and print and broadcast media.

 Northern California Chapter Lacrosse Hall of Fame Nomination & Selection Process